ceford/j4xdemos-mod-debugme/README.md

-# Joomla 4x Example Module - Moddebugme
+# Joomla 4x Example Module - mod_debugme

 A module prepared for Joomla for debugging practice.